techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 which I’ll discuss later in section 4, or you can create a *(show flash drive)* bootable liveOS, which I’ll also talk about.

-Second, there are many FOSS alternatives to the programs you use every day.
+Second, in terms of switching operating systems, there are many FOSS alternatives to the programs you use every day.
 It’s just a matter of researching and finding the best option.
+Alternativeto.net is a great place to start.

 Third, you don’t necessarily have to choose between Linux and Windows, you can have the best of both worlds by dual booting, which lets you use two operating systems on the same computer.
-This is common among gamers, since Linux doesn’t have great gaming support.
-What gamers do is they download and use games on Windows, restricting the amount of personal information they share, and they use Linux for everything else, making sure nothing crosses over.
+This is common among gamers; what gamers do is they download and use games on Windows, restricting the amount of personal information they share, and they use Linux for everything else, making sure nothing crosses over.
 I’d also recommend checking out Switched to Linux’s channel on YouTube, who has